 The SVAR model is estimated using Bayesian methods as in Zhou (2019).
-The reported point estimates correspond to the most likely structural model from the posterior distribution for which computational details can be found in Inoue and Kilian (2013, 2019).
-When reporting the impulse response functions, we follow recent advice in Baumeister and Hamilton (2021) and present a full set of posterior draws as opposed a credible set.
+The reported point estimates correspond to the most likely structural model from the posterior distribution for which computational details can be found in (Inoue & Kilian, 2013; 2019).
+When reporting the impulse response functions (IRFs), we present the full set of posterior draws as opposed a credible set.

-4.1 Responses of Variables to Oil Market Shocks
+4.1 | Responses of variables to oil market shocks

-The impulse response functions (IRFs) for a one standard deviation shock from each of the identified demand and supply shocks are shown in Figure 5.
+The IRFs for a one standard deviation shock from each of the identified demand and supply shocks are shown in Figure 5.
 The boldface (black) line corresponds to the most likely structural model, and the thin (red) lines correspond to distinct structural models from the posterior distribution.
 To aid in the interpretation of the dynamics, we report numerical results for the modal structural model on impact, 6 months and 1 year after the shock in Table 2.
-Following convention in the literature, all shocks have been normalized such that they increase in the real price of oil on impact.
-In particular, the flow supply shock refers to an unanticipated flow supply disruption.
+Following